-Eighty-five students were formally enrolled in the teacher education program in 2012-13.
-Of those, 22% were male, 78% female.
-Four full-time and one part-time Education Department faculty members supervised student teachers along with members of the arts and science faculty.
+Seventy-four students were formally enrolled in the teacher education program in 2013-14.
+Of those, 23% were male, 77% female.
+Five full-time faculty members supervised student teachers along with members of the arts and science faculty.
 Students completed a total of fifteen weeks of full-time student teaching totaling 450 hours of in-class experience.

 * Note: You will need the free Adobe Reader software to view/print PDF files.
 Click the “Get Adobe Reader” icon to begin the download process.